Honeymoon Bay Septic Pilot Study Update

 How does this affect me?

 Poor water quality caused by septic systems has been a widespread, long-term issue impacting property owners around Newman Lake.
+The early results from the system are positive showing massive improvement in water that is discharging to the lake.
 While this project is in the early stages, if it proves successful and property owners agree, similar small-scale treatment systems could be installed on properties around the lake over several years.
+The SCD is working with the residents, other government agencies, and water providers, to create a community-based organization that can handle implementing these types of systems around the lake to improve water quality.

 Who can I contact for more information?